 - etc.

-Basically a trigger to action would be translated to an algorithm like this:
+The trigger-action pairing can be translated to an algorithm like this:

 WHEN [ target of the trigger ] is [ associated trigger ] --> THEN [ target of the action ] -->[ associated action ]